 The Trimble GFX-750 guidance and isobus display with NAV-900 receiver.

 The unit uses Trimble’s Field-IQ software on the Android operating system, which can communicate with implements without using the isobus protocol, compatibility with Trimble farm management software, and also with the company’s Autopilot guidance systems for both hydraulic and electric installations.

-The AFX-750 package, which Trimble says will suit farmers new to precision farming technologies, includes a NAV-900 guidance controller that is said to house the company’s most advanced triple-frequency multi-constellation GNSS receiver to provide robust signal availability, especially in hilly terrain.
+The GFX-750 package, which Trimble says will suit farmers new to precision farming technologies, includes a NAV-900 guidance controller that is said to house the company’s most advanced triple-frequency multi-constellation GNSS receiver to provide robust signal availability, especially in hilly terrain.

 The NAV-900 is equipped to simultaneously work with several GNSS constellations.